They are delightful in a dip or just by themselves, but can dogs eat graham crackers? Before you share your snacks with your pet, read this guide.

-Most types of graham crackers are safe for dogs to eat a small amount of on rare occasions.
-They are not healthy for your pet and could lead to long term health effects such as obesity, diabetes, and heart disease.
+Most types of graham crackers are safe for dogs to eat small amounts on rare occasions.
+They are not healthy for your pet and could lead to long term health risks such as obesity, diabetes, and heart disease.

 Are Graham Crackers Good For Dogs?

 Graham crackers are non-toxic, but they are not good nor healthy for dogs.
 Even though a dog can safely eat a few graham crackers without getting sick, dogs should not eat foods that are high in sugar.

 Eating too much sugar and calories can lead to weight gain and a bunch of other health effects such as heart disease, blood sugar issues, and could even harm their teeth.

 If you want to give your dog sweet treats for their good behavior, it is better to give your canine friends healthy snacks like biscuits made with sweet potatoes.